 The contribution requirements of the District are established and may be amended by the District's Board of Director.
 Plan members are currently not required to contribute.

-Employees Covered by Benefit Terms: As of the December 31, 2017 actuarial valuation, the following current and former employees were covered by the benefit terms under the Plan:
+Employees Covered by Benefit Terms: As of the June 30, 2018 measurement date, the following current and former employees were covered by the benefit terms under the Plan: